Dec 14, 2010

 ROBERT: '59, '60?
 So, what were—were those large pieces of furniture in refrigerated buildings?

-ROBERT AXELROD: They were, in fact.
-The whole campus had one computer and they let me use it for 15 minutes here and 15 minutes there.
+ROBERT AXELROD: They were.
+In fact, the whole campus had one computer, and they let me use it for 15 minutes here and 15 minutes there.

 JAD: And what would you do with the computer?